geoffdavis/talos-gitops/.kilocode/rules/memory-bank/context.md

 - **Testing Coverage**: Need more comprehensive disaster recovery testing
 - **Monitoring Gaps**: Some services lack detailed observability

-This context reflects a mature, operational cluster with sophisticated GitOps workflows and strong operational practices, currently focused on completing identity management integration and enhancing overall system observability.
+This context reflects a mature, operational cluster with sophisticated GitOps workflows and strong operational practices, with **completed** identity management integration and focus now on expanding application deployments and enhancing overall system observability.